Beginnings and Founders

 The Education Bureau Today

-Ocean Park's Kidz Got Talent Camp is returning to the Temple in 2025.
+Ocean Park's Kidz Got Talent Camp is returning in 2026.
 That's right!
 Brush up on your music, dance, comedy, juggling, or other performance-related talents, so that you can perform live on the Temple Stage this summer.
-The camp will run Monday through Friday mornings July 28 through August 1 and culminate in an Ocean Park's Kidz Got Talent Show on August 1.
+The camp will run Monday through Friday mornings, July 27 through July 31 and culminate in an Ocean Park's Kidz Got Talent Show on July 31.
 In addition to having practice and rehearsal time, all participants will perform in one or two fun dance numbers learned at the camp. $100 camp fee.
 Ages 6-18 and all levels of experience are welcome.
 Preregister by July 14 with Beth Keene, at keene1512@aol.com.

-Additional information about the Educational Bureau's sponsored activities will be noted here as soon as available.
-Including the Bureau's July Bazaar and Luncheon and an August Lawn/Craft/Food Sale.
+Additional information about all the Educational Bureau's sponsored 2026 activities including the Bureau's July Bazaar and Luncheon and an August Lawn/Craft/Food Sale are noted here.
 Register for a sale table at the Bazaars.
-You can also find our events on the Ocean Park Association Event Calendar when it's updated for summer 2025.
+Lawn sale, flea market, food and craft sale all in one!
+For bazaar table reservations contact Nancy Kenney at (978) 502-2615.
+Please note that The Ed Bureau is no longer accepting white elephant donations for the bazaar.
+However, we urge you to take a table to sell your own white elephants.
+You can also find our events on Ocean Park Association website.
 In addition to these programs, the Educational Bureau owns and maintains the Curtis and the adjoining 4 bedroom Blake Cottage, which is rented on a weekly basis.

 Note: Some web browsers on phones and tablets (Apple & Android) do not have the capability to display the fillable form fields.
 If you encounter this with our form, simply download it and print it and fill it out by hand.
 Another option: To fill, sign, and send any form fast: add the free Adobe Fill & Sign mobile app from the Apple or Google App Store to your cell phone or tablet.
 Then e-sign, if needed, and send.
 If using a desktop computer (Mac or Windows), you need to download the free Acrobat Reader. https://get.adobe.com/reader/